Jewish American names

 Talia dew from heaven; a beloved modern Hebrew name

-Yael mountain goat, or strength; a beloved modern Israeli-Hebrew name
+Yael 'ibex, mountain goat'; a beloved modern Israeli-Hebrew name

 Zev wolf; a beloved modern Hebrew name